 Blackjack basic strategy is a blackjack chart that includes all the possible combinations of your hand against the dealer’s hole card.
 While you won’t make money by following the rules of that strategy, it’s the first step you should take if you want to turn into a winning blackjack player.
 And that step will minimize the casino’s edge against you.
 That is you will lose less money by applying the blackjack basic strategy!

 Casino players have heard it before: The house always wins.
 They do accept the fact that they are going to lose money but at least they are going to have fun.
 In the process they tend to forget that and begin devising new methods and strategies, in order to beat the dealer and come out winners.
 Eventually they are doomed to fail, since the science behind casino games is nothing more than mathematics.
-And mathematics never lies.
-Playing blackjack online isn’t any different, given that online casino science is pretty much the same.
+And mathematics never lie.
+Playing blackjack online isn’t any different.

 Blackjack Basic Strategy and Rules